 - If the method of re-assessment is not the same as the original assessment, this should be explained at the start of each module (for example, if the original assessment was based on an activity that cannot be repeated without access to specific facilities). - Students completing a programme linked to a professional qualification may not necessarily or automatically be granted the opportunity to resit or resubmit. - Additional resits or resubmission may be allowed if approved for programmes at validation (e.g. to meet professional body requirements). - Subject to approval at validation, PGT students can complete different taught modules (but not the Research Project) up to a maximum number of credits:

-Postgraduate Certificate 15 credits
+Postgraduate Certificate

-Postgraduate Diploma 30 credits
+Postgraduate Diploma

-Master's Degrees (except MRes) 30 credits
+Master's Degrees (except MRes)

-MRes 20 credits
+MRes